-PSD is called upon to deploy a wide range of instruments in support of field and process studies.
-These studies are designed to address issues critical to human health and safety, environmental stewardship and economic progress.
-To execute these studies, PSD relies on decades of expertise and development to meet the current need for environmental information.
-Observing systems fielded today were born in the minds of theorist and engineers years before and have been in development ever since.
+Some of the instruments fielded today were developed by PSD theorists and engineers years before and have been in development ever since.
 As theory becomes reality, instruments are developed from prototypes to research instruments and fielded to improve their reliability and demonstrate their capability.
-Reaching the operational stage instruments are contracted to industry for operational production.
+Reaching the operational stage, instruments are often contracted to industry for operational production.

 |Air-Sea Flux System||An instrument package that measures the exchange (or flux) of heat, water, and momentum between the atmosphere and the ocean.|